Relational De-Creation

 Isaiah 66:24

-“They will go out and look at the dead bodies of the men who have transgressed against me; for their worm will not die, neither will their fire be quenched; and they shall be an abhorring to all flesh.”
+“And they shall go out and look on the dead bodies of the men who have rebelled against me.
+For their worm shall not die, their fire shall not be quenched, and they shall be an abhorrence to all flesh.”

-The point of “their worm doesn’t die” and “the fire is not quenched” is not that the process must therefore continue forever in conscious experience, but that the agents of destruction are not interrupted until their work is complete.
-In prophetic idiom, unquenchable fire is fire that no one puts out before it has fully done its work.
+The point of “their worm does not die” and “the fire is not quenched” is that the agents of destruction are not interrupted until their work is complete.
+In prophetic idiom, unquenchable fire is fire that no one puts out before it has fully consumed what is given to it.

 Conclusion